dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 [!code-json[Main](intro/samples/cu30/appsettings.json?highlight=11)]

 LocalDB is a lightweight version of the SQL Server Express Database Engine and is intended for app development, not production use.

-LocalDB starts on demand and runs in user mode, so there's no complex configuration.
 By default, LocalDB creates *.mdf* files in the `C:/Users/<user>` directory.

 # [Visual Studio Code](#tab/visual-studio-code)